chef/chef-web-docs/content/chef_compliance_phase.md

 #### 401 Token and Refresh Token Authentication

-In the event of a malformed or unset token, the Chef Compliance server will log the token error:
+In the event of a malformed or unset token, the Chef Automate server will log the token error:
 ```
 ==> /var/log/chef-compliance/core/current <==
 2016-08-28_20:41:46.17496 20:41:46.174 ERR => Token authentication: %!(EXTRA *errors.errorString=malformed JWS, only 1 segments)